xamarin/xamarin-macios/docs/apple-privacy-manifest.md

     This will package the file into the tvOS app at the root of the bundle.

 ### Xamarin.iOS including Xamarin.Forms
-1. Creat a new blank file named `PrivacyInfo.xcprivacy` in the root folder of your Xamarin.iOS project.
+1. Create a new blank file named `PrivacyInfo.xcprivacy` in the root folder of your Xamarin.iOS project.
 1. In your favorite text editor, edit the Xamarin.iOS csproj project file.
 1. Locate the `<ItemGroup>` that contains other `<BundleResource>` elements and add the following element:
     ```xml